yonglinma18/IS477---Course-Project/README.md

 - scripts/acquire_usda.py
 - scripts/acquire_cdc.py

-What the Scripts Do：
-Each acquisition script performs the following steps:
+What the Scripts Do - Each acquisition script performs the following steps:
 - Send HTTP requests to download the datasets: The scripts retrieve the raw USDA ZIP file and the raw CDC CSV file directly from their official data portals (USDA ERS and CDC).
 - Save the files into the project directory: **USDA → data/raw/usda_food_atlas_2025.zip** & **CDC → data/raw/cdc_places_2024.csv**
 - Compute SHA-256 checksums: After downloading, each script generates the SHA-256 hash of the raw file.
 This allows anyone to verify that their downloaded copy matches the original dataset used in this project.